Advanced Certificate Student Handbook

 Purpose of the Handbook

 The purpose of this Handbook is to orient the student to his/her studies and life at the school.
-Some rules are absolutely necessary in the best interest of the school community.
-These are described in the following pages.
+Some rules are absolutely necessary to maintain the best interests of the school community.
+These rules are described in the following pages.
 All ETS students are to read the Handbook and assume responsibility for its content.

 Life in the School Community